gl-inet/docs4.x/docs/tutorials/toggle_button_settings.md

 Some models have a toggle button, and you can customize what this button does in this page.

-On the left side of web Admin Panel -> MORE SETTINGS -> Toggle Button Settings
+On the left side of web Admin Panel -> SYSTEM -> Toggle Button Settings

 ![toggle button settings](https://static.gl-inet.com/docs/en/4/tutorials/toggle_button_settings/toggle_button_settings.png){class="glboxshadow"}